turingschool/front-end-curriculum/lessons/intro-to-javascript-part-1.md

   - takes up more memory than local variables, as well as introduces more risk of naming conflicts

 Don't worry if this doesn't completely make sense right now.
 We'll go over it again in later lessons!

-### The Variable Danger Zone

-Keep this in mind as you're making new variables:

-Variables sans the keyword  ```var```
-  - will work
-  - will be considered global variable, even if declared _inside_ a function
-  - are bad practice

-The good news is all you have to do to avoid this is to always remember to use the `var` keyword!